mivano/mindbyte.nl/_drafts/2018-06-24-Use-canonical-urls.md

     }
 ```

 A call to the user by its name returns a redirect to the preferred endpoint with the identifier.
-If a client already has this item, it can retrieve it from its cache.
+If a client already has this item, it can retrieve the date from its local cache instead.